BreakyZ/mod_specialist_skills_rework/README.md

 * Scythe is merged into pitchfork.
 * Added a new Inventor Specialist perk which applies to Firearms, Firelances and Crossbows.
 No damage bonus unless you're using Firelances, but will reduce reload speed by 1 when taking Crossbow mastery.
 Added to Adaptive perk when Firearm or Firelance is equipped.
 * Added a new 2 handed sword perk for Sellswords and Retired Soldiers.
+* Added another crossbow perk group to Witchhunters and Youngbloods.
 * Axe and spear perks will apply to throwing weapons with new Legends update.
 * Daytaller now has the pitchfork perks.
 * Perk descriptions edited in Rygar's style

 TODO:
 * add unique bonuses to all the perks.
-* add breditor and ptr support
+* add breditor support
 * change which perk sellswords get from SSU.

 Requires Modern Hooks and is maybe/probably not safe to add mid run.
 Compatible with SSU.